dev4press/gd-security-headers/readme.txt

 * New: csp addon: predefined rules list for Gleam
 * New: csp addon: predefined rules list for Vimeo
 * New: csp addon: auto generated rules for some special data sources
-* Edit: csp addon: expanded some of the google based preset rules
+* Edit: csp addon: expanded some Google based preset rules
 * Edit: csp addon: various improvements in the generator
 * Edit: d4pLib 2.8.2